sitecues/sitecues-kvetch/README.md

 ## Options ##

 ### Choose tests ###
-* TESTS: comma-separated list of test names (leave empty to run all tests in the tests/ folder)
+* CHECKS: comma-separated list of test names (leave empty to run all tests in the lib/checks/ folder)

 ### Choose urls (use of one the following) ###
 * URLS: comma-separated list of urls to test
 * URLFILE: newline-separated list of urls to test

 ### Choose view type (default text) ###
-* VIEW:
+* VIEW (matches the view classes in the lib/views/ folder):

     * html (friendly html)